radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 Figure 1.42 : Main Control Panel Access Log Settings

 For more fine-grained log configuration you must edit the configuration in ZooKeeper.
-From the Main Control Panel -> ZooKeeper tab (requires [Expert Mode](#expert-mode)), navigate to `radiantone/<version>/<cluster_name>/config/logging/log4j2-control-panel.json`.
-Click the Edit Mode button on the right to make changes.
+From the Main Control Panel -> ZooKeeper tab (requires [Expert Mode](#expert-mode)), navigate to: `radiantone/<version>/<cluster_name>/config/logging/log4j2-control-panel.json` <br> Click the Edit Mode button on the right to make changes.
 Generally, these advanced settings should only be changed if advised by Radiant Logic.

 ### Cluster State